 I must admit, I should have had an emergency kit packed all along, but it is something that slipped my mind through the years of moving, having kids and always trying to de-clutter and organize.
 The next thing I needed was another storage bin to find a place for.

-While earthquakes are a big concern in California right now, there are many other natural disaster emergencies that can arise at any time, without any time to prepare.
+When I decided to make this emergency kit earthquakes had been a big concern in my California.
+There are many other natural disaster emergencies that can arise at any time, without any time to prepare.
 Whether you live in fire danger areas or your town is at risk for hurricanes, tsunamis, flooding or other emergencies disasters, this kit is helpful to have handy in case of any emergency.

 If you are needing to evacuate your home with no time to waste, grab this emergency survival kit to help you survive in the event your town is destroyed, communication is lost and resources may become non-existent.
 Keep in mind, this kit can be modified to fit the needs of your family, the area in which you live and the risks that you may face.

 As a family with three young kids, having food, water, diapers, first aid supplies and blankets were most important to me.
 In the event our home, city streets and community is destroyed, this kit would get us through a few days until we can find help.

 First and foremost, you will need a storage bin or container that can be carried or wheeled by someone in your household in the event a disaster strikes and you are in emergency survival mode.

 - One gallon of water per person per day for 3 days.
 With 3 little people and 2 adults in our family, I went with 4 gallons of water.
 More than this might not fit in our emergency kit or may be too heavy to lift.
 There was no way I can pack 15 gallons of water in a bin.